 See \cref{tab:model_hyperparams} for dataset-specific hyperparameters.
 We train \hotflocpp{} on a single NVIDIA H100 GPU. \hotflocpp{} employs a lightweight version of the HOTFormerLoc~\cite{griffithsHOTFormerLocHierarchicalOctree2025} backbone with $S=3$ pyramid levels and a maximum channel size of 192.
 Our network has \qty{14.8}{\mega\nothing} parameters in total, of which \qty{1.6}{\mega\nothing} belong to the re-ranking and metric localisation heads.
 During training, we apply data augmentations including random point jitter, random point removal, random translations within $\pm\,$\qty{5}{\m}, random rotations about the z-axis between $\pm\,180^\circ$, and random occlusions up to \qty{45}{\degree}.

-In our two-stage training protocol, we pre-train the PR head with batch size 2048 for 60 epochs, followed by 60 epochs with batch size 256 and losses $\mathcal{L}_{rr}$, $\mathcal{L}_{cm}$, and $\mathcal{L}_{fm}$ enabled, where $\lambda_{rr}\!=\!\lambda_{cm}\!=\!\lambda_{fm}\!=\!1$.
-In both stages, we reduce the initial learning rate by a factor of 10 after 40 epochs, and apply a memory-efficient sharpness-aware loss~\cite{duSharpnessAwareTrainingFree2022} after 10 epochs to encourage convergence to a flat minima.
-In MSGV, we sample $\lambda_s\in\{512,256,128\}$ correspondences from fine to coarse levels.
-In our metric localisation head, we set the number of top-k coarse correspondences to $N_c = 256$, and point confidence threshold to $\gamma_z = 0.05$.
+In our two-stage training, we pre-train the PR head with batch size 2048 for 60 epochs, followed by 60 epochs with batch size 256 and losses $\mathcal{L}_{rr}$, $\mathcal{L}_{cm}$, and $\mathcal{L}_{fm}$ enabled, where $\lambda_{rr}\!=\!\lambda_{cm}\!=\!\lambda_{fm}\!=\!1$.
+In both stages, we reduce the learning rate by a factor of 10 after 40 epochs, and apply a memory-efficient sharpness-aware loss~\cite{duSharpnessAwareTrainingFree2022} after 10 epochs to encourage convergence to a flat minima.
+In MSGV, we sample $\lambda_s\in\{512,256,128\}$ correspondences from fine to coarse levels, and approximate leading eigenvectors via the power method for 5 iterations.
+In our metric localisation head, we set the number of top-$k$ coarse correspondences to $N_c = 256$, and point confidence threshold to $\gamma_z = 0.05$.